 What can I do with my luggage when I arrive in Dublin or Shannon, and can't check into my hotel room until later in the day?

-Check with your hotel or where you renting a room if you can drop your baggage off early.
-Look at locations you might be able to store luggage in Dublin.
+Check with your hotel or where you are renting a room if you can drop your baggage off early.
+Look at locations where you might be able to store luggage in Dublin.

-What are all the modes of public transportation for Ireland?
+What are all the modes of public transportation in Ireland?